ArduPilot/ardupilot_wiki/common/source/docs/common-hargrave-dronecan-escs.rst

     The ESCs have a built in recovery in the event the update process is interrupted or fails to complete.
 If an issue occurs, reboot the unit and restart the update attempt.
 The previous firmware version is retained in the event of interruption.

 The firmware can be updated through the DroneCAN GUI or other DroneCAN-supported interfaces (such as Mission Planner).
-The image below highlights some key DroneCAN GUI features; double click on a node to open the node properties panel:
+The image below highlights some key DroneCAN GUI features; double-click on a node to open the node properties panel:

 .. image:: ../../../images/hargrave-dronecan-fw-update-screen.png

-After a firmware update completes and the unit reboots, confirm the firmware version matches expectations.
+After a firmware update is complete and the unit reboots, confirm the reported firmware version matches expectations.

 Further Information
 -------------------